tagslut/sluttools/README.md

 - Legacy/prototype materials are under `scripts/archive/`.
 - Generated files (e.g., playlists, local databases) are ignored by Git.

+### Repository cleanup and deprecations

+We are simplifying the repository to reduce duplication and archived code.
+Please see docs/REFACTOR_PROPOSAL.md for the full plan.
+In brief:
+- `slut-match` (sluttools/matcher_fast.py) is the recommended non-interactive matcher CLI.
+- `sluttools/matching.py` remains for interactive/advanced flows.
+- The `scripts/archive/` directory and a few wrappers/backups are slated for removal in an upcoming release.
+Avoid relying on archived scripts.

 ## Command Reference

 ### `get library`